skounis/gauth/README.md

 gauth
 =====

-Google authentication example for a titanium mobile application
+Google authentication example for a titanium mobile application.